-If you are a descendant of Philip and Magdlena Slicker and want to learn or to share knowledge about or want to help preserve your Slicker ancestry, you have come to a good site for doing just that!
+If you are a descendant of Philip and Magdalena Slicker and want to learn more about them and other Slicker ancestors or, you would like to share knowledge about or to help preserve your Slicker ancestry, you have come to a good site for doing just that!

-Magdlena lived in Germany, Baldwin Township and Forward Township – both in Allegheny county and Webster, in Westmoreland county.
-To learn more about Philip and Magdlena, go to the Category menu on the right to find their stories and timelines.
+To learn more about Philip and Magdalena, go to the Category menu on the right near the top of this page to find their stories and timelines.

 Please note: Although I am enjoying writing the stories for this website, please understand writing them is a very time-consuming task, and I have other areas of life to attend to as well.
 One, two or even three months may pass between the posting of stories.
+If you like, you may sign up to follow the blog.
+This will give you email alerts each time a new post is published.
 If you have something to share about our ancestors or want to collaborate in researching this family, leave a comment or drop me a line using the contact form.

 Click Here to learn more about the purpose of this site.

 1 Fred Manners was an adopted son.
 “1910 U.S. Federal Census.”
 Ancestry.com., (http://www.ancestry.com: accessed 1, November 2016), entry for Fred Manners (age 6), Conemaugh, Indiana County, Pennsylvania.